End the Saudi Arms Deal

 - Hungry families are resorting to desperate measures to feed themselves – including marrying off their young daughters.

 The humanitarian situation in Yemen continues to deteriorate, but you can help make a difference.
 Let’s unite our voices and show the Canadian government that we support an end to the arms deal with Saudi Arabia.

-Email Minister of Foreign Affairs François-Philippe Champagne today and tell him that you want Canada to cancel its arms deal with Saudi Arabia immediately.
+Email the Minister of Foreign Affairs today and tell the Government of Canada to cancel its arms deal with Saudi Arabia immediately.